 Meghan Reilly Michaud is a Massachusetts based designer and educator.
 Michaud earned a BFA in Graphic Design from Rhode Island School of Design and an MEd in Secondary Education at Salem State University.
 She holds Massachusetts and National Board certification in art education.
 Michaud has been quoted in media such as Scholastic Art, US News and World Report, PBS Learning Media, EdTech, amongst other resources for her teaching and art education advocacy.
 In addition to teaching at Andover High School, Meghan continues her freelance design practice as Visual Identity Studio creating identity systems and communications for a variety of clients.
 Michaud is a member of the Board of Governors at the RISD Museum.

-Our program begins with a virtual orientation on Sunday at 5:00pm.
-During this required orientation, we will review policies and safety, and answer questions.
+Our program begins with a virtual orientation on the first morning of the program.
+During this required orientation, we will review policies, answer questions, and kick off the program!
 Staff will be available to address any issues.
-Orientation will continue Monday morning when students meet for their first class.

-During this week long bootcamp, students will receive a crash course in the design experience, delving into the creative process and learning about real world application of graphic design.
-The program will culminate with a final design project, which will be showcased at the program's closing event.
+During this week-long bootcamp, students will receive a crash course in the design experience, delving into the creative process and learning about real world application of graphic design.
+The program will culminate with final design projects, which will be showcased at the program's closing event.

 Please note: the below is a sample schedule based on information at this time, considering an individual student attending the program scheduling independent work / recorded sessions in particular time slots.
 The schedule is subject to change as we continue to evolve the program and speaker list to be as meaningful as possible for our students and will look different for students choosing to attend live or independent work / recorded sessions differently.
 All times are in EASTERN TIME.
 Because this is a virtual program, meals will not be provided for students even if a meal is stated on the schedule - this is for demonstration only.
 Activities may occur during meal times.